Norman Smurthwaite: Ownership of Port Vale

-Smurthwaite was rumoured to have planned to sack Page live on BT Sport if the club lost an FA Cup First Round replay to Maidenhead United, though he dismissed the rumour as untrue.
-There was controversy however following the club's defeat to mid-table League Two side Exeter City in the Second Round on 6 December 2015, after which Smurthwaite stated he felt "humiliated, ashamed and embarrassed" and said that plans to sign a striker in the January transfer window would be scrapped.
+Smurthwaite was rumoured to have planned to sack Page live on BT Sport if the club lost an FA Cup first round replay to Maidenhead United, though he dismissed the rumour as untrue.
+There was controversy However, following the club's defeat to mid-table League Two side Exeter City in the second round on 6 December 2015, after which Smurthwaite stated he felt "humiliated, ashamed and embarrassed" and said that plans to sign a striker in the January transfer window would be scrapped.
 The following day he officially put the club up for sale.
 He set an asking price of £4.25 million, stating "I have never lost money on a transaction in my adult life and I am not starting now".
 He continued to reveal that he had been physically assaulted by three Vale supporters in April 2014, though Staffordshire Police could find no record of Smurthwaite's complaint.
 He also admitted that he had been planning on buying Torquay United before being told by the Football League that he would not be allowed to own two clubs.
 He was also criticised by Kick It Out, football's equality and inclusion organisation, after admitting that he had denied Hasselbaink the opportunity of being Port Vale manager due to his concern that a black manager would be abused by some supporters.
-Some of the club's biggest name players rejected new contract offers and left Port Vale after Northampton Town paid compensation to Port Vale to sign Page as manager in May 2016; Smurthwaite claimed that he purposely set a low wage budget so as to drive Page and the players out of the club, thereby leaving room in the 2016–17 budget for a new manager to sign his own players.
+Some of the club's biggest name players rejected new contract offers and left Port Vale after Northampton Town paid compensation to Port Vale to sign Page as manager in May 2016; Smurthwaite claimed that he purposely set a low wage budget to drive Page and the players out of the club, thereby leaving room in the 2016–17 budget for a new manager to sign his own players.